 Previous academic years

-If you enrolled in your degree programme more than 5 years ago, you can find your study plan into the relevant Esse3 section of your Personal Area.
+If you enrolled in your degree programme 5 or more years ago, you can find your study plan into the relevant Esse3 section of your Personal Area.

 For further information please contact the Campus or Didactic Unit of the Department specified on the website of your degree programme > Presentation > Contacts.

-The compilation of the study plan is compulsory in every enrollment year, even if you do not intend to apply any changes.
+You must fill in and submit your study plan every year, even if you do not intend to make any changes to it.

 Study plan regulations